GroMoKoSo/GroMoKoSo-Meta/docs/architecture_arc42.md

 According to: https://datatracker.ietf.org/doc/rfc2119/

 # 1. Introduction and Goals

-The Goal is the development of a plattform that allows the integration of RESTful APIs

 Describes the relevant requirements and the driving forces that software architects and development team must consider.
 These include